-The Chief Executive is a Member of West Thames College's Corporation Board.
+The Director of Education and Early Intervention is a Member of West Thames College's Corporation Board.

-The Director of Finance and Corporate Services and the Director of Education & Early Intervention each held one of the five Director posts for Chartwells Hounslow (Feeding Futures) Limited.
+The Director of Finance and Corporate Services held one of the five Director posts for Chartwells Hounslow (Feeding Futures) Limited.

 Voluntary Organisations and Charities